USEPA/SSN2/inst/joss/paper.md

   additive = "afvArea"
 )
 ```

+The `additive` argument represents an "additive function value (afv)" variable that captures branching in the stream network and is required when modeling the tailup covariance.
+Cumulative watershed area is commonly used as the additive function value (here, `afvArea` represents cumulative watershed area), but other variables like flow can be used instead. @ver2010moving provide further details regarding additive function values.

 The `ssn_lm()` function is designed to be similar in syntax and structure to the `lm()` function in base **R** for fitting nonspatial linear models.
 Additionally, `SSN2` accommodates various S3 methods for commonly-used **R** generic functions that operate on model objects.
 For example, the generic function `summary()` is used to summarize the fitted model: